zommerfelds/astroattack/README.txt

 *** Astro Attack ***
 --------------------

 ./configure CXXFLAGS="-Wall"

 Game by Christian Zommerfelds
+Copyright (c) 2010

-To install, open the Terminal and go to this directory.
+To install on GNU/Linux, open the Terminal and go to this directory.
 Type:
 ./configure
 Then (When everything goes well): make

-To play, go to bin:
-cd bin
-Run the game
-./../src/AstroAttack
+To play the game:
+./src/AstroAttack

 Have fun! :-)
 Please send me an E-mail if you have any problems/wishes.